 The following faculty members were selected as the Class of 2024 Cohn Fellows after a very competitive process.

-Adrian Mansini, PhD, is an Assistant Professor in the Department of Urology at RUSH Medical College.
+Adrian Mansini, PhD, is an Assistant Professor in the Department of Dermatology at RUSH Medical College.
 He earned his PhD in molecular biology at the Universidad of Buenos Aires, Argentina.
 He completed his first postdoctoral fellowship at the Hormel Institute, University of Minnesota, and his second postdoctoral fellowship at the Masonic Cancer Center, University of Minnesota.

 His research focuses on metastatic prostate cancer.
 He is particularly interested in developing novel biomarkers of prostate cancer progression and metastasis.
 Also, he is developing a new cell-based therapy for prostate cancer bone metastasis.